MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-tcpip.md

 <!-- Description-Source-ADMX -->
 This policy setting allows you to configure IP-HTTPS, a tunneling technology that uses the HTTPS protocol to provide IP connectivity to a remote network.

-- If you disable or do not configure this policy setting, the local host settings are used.
+- If you disable or don't configure this policy setting, the local host settings are used.

 - If you enable this policy setting, you can specify an IP-HTTPS server URL.
 You will be able to configure IP-HTTPS with one of the following settings: